SamuSander/RWiener_Tutorial/README.md

 This tutorial, titled "ADVANCED_Tutorial", provides a comprehensive guide on advanced data analysis using the Drift Diffusion Model (DDM) in R. The tutorial is structured as follows:

-### Checks:

-- __Sanity Check:__ Ensures that optimization routines meet a predefined criterion for convergence.
-It also checks that certain parameters (like Non-decision time and boundary separation) adhere to logical constraints.
-- __Predictive Check:__ Validates the model by using parameter estimates to generate simulated datasets.
-The simulated data should resemble key features of the empirical data.
-- __Parameter Recovery Study:__ After simulating data, the DDM is applied to see if the original parameters can be recovered.

 ### 2.1 Creating the Data
 - Simulated data is generated for two groups (A and B) for multiple participants.
 - Helper functions are defined to convert milliseconds to seconds and compute deleted trials.